 It was a special experience visiting the cemetery, a glimpse into the past brought to life by a young guide.
 His name was Harsha, I wrote it down.

 The British Garrison Cemetary is on the far side of Kandy Lake, past the Temple of the Tooth and a short walk up the hill.

-This simple plot of land is the final resting place of many men, women and children from Colonial days, they died between 1822 and 1870.
-(This is when the cemetary closed, relatives of those already buried there were still admitted after that date.)
+This simple plot of land is the final resting place of many men, women, and children from Colonial days.
+They died between 1822 and 1870.
+(This is when the cemetery closed, relatives of those already buried there were still admitted after that date.)

-Life was hard back then, few of these Europeans had a long lifespans or even made it it to retirement.
+Life was hard back then, few of these Europeans had long lifespans or even made it to retirement.

-The cemetary is preserved by volunteers, maintenance costs are covered by the UK Commonwealth War Graves Commission.
+The cemetery is preserved by volunteers and maintenance costs are covered by the UK Commonwealth War Graves Commission.
 It’s not a big ticket attraction, but if you’re in Kandy it’s well worth a stroll around the lake to find this little piece of Sri Lanka’s colonial past.